rory81/growing_funds/README.md

 When a project is edited the goal and end date of the project are not shown and therefore not editable.
 This is to avoid a host extending the project every time it is almost ended or to manipulate the goal to their advantage.

+If a user makes a pledge to the project of the host, the host will receive an email with:
+- the amount,
+- the project name (just in case the host has multiple project)
+- the reward chosen and
+- the delivery information.
+The delivery information will **not** be send if the selected option for reward is "*Nothing*".

+One issue will be placed on the backlog to further improve this latter section:
+1) instead of the basic email with the order details the crowdfunding host will only get an email that a new order has been placed and can see the order details in a dashboard where all placed orders can be seen and sorted through.
+The host will then be able to mark them as finished if the reward has been sent.

 ##### admin
 In case the user is an administrator the option '<em>Project Management</em>' is available to easily get access to the admin functionality from Django.